xen/flask-project-template/README.md

     │   │   ├── nav.html
     │   │   └── page.html

 There are basic site templates.
 Each blueprint has it's own `template/<blueprint_name>` folder because of the recommendation of Jinja documentation.
-If you don't want to read how Jinja environment lookup working then just follow this pattern.
+If you don't want to read how the Jinja environment lookup working then just follow this pattern.
 For your convenience `misc` folder contains templates for common error pages.

     │   ├── translations
     │   │   ├── en